Estimate Time6 min

 Potential reward: Inflation protection

-Investment properties have the potential to hedge inflation in 2 ways: with rising rents and rising property values.
-Rental income can provide a particularly good inflation hedge if you have a fixed-rate mortgage on the property, says Stoddard.
-"Rents generally go up over time, but the payment on a fixed-rate mortgage stays the same, and your payments do go towards paying down the principal balance over time " she notes.
+Rental properties have the potential to hedge inflation with rising rents and property values.
+Rental income can provide a particularly good inflation hedge if you have a fixed-rate mortgage on the property.
+Rent generally go up over time, but the payment on a fixed-rate mortgage stays the same, and your payments go towards paying down the principal balance over time.

-And although it's never guaranteed that a given property will increase in value over any specific period, real estate values on average tend to keep pace with inflation over the long term.
-(Of course, the significant ongoing expenses for owners—from taxes, to repairs, and improvements—also tend to rise with inflation over time.)
+Although it's never guaranteed that a given property will increase in value over any specific period, real estate values on average tend to keep pace with inflation over the long term.
+The significant ongoing expenses for owners—from taxes, to repairs, and improvements—also tend to rise with inflation over time.

 Pitfalls to avoid